ucdavisdatalab/Spatial_SQL/README.md

 You can repeat this process to add the other two datasets.
 Call the *WBDHU8_Points_SF* table *centroids* and *WBDHU8_SF* table *watersheds*.

 Congratulations!
-You now have a database with files related to the San Fransisco Bay's watersheds!
+You now have a database with files related to the San Francisco Bay's watersheds!

 ## The SQL Window